Throw-out Bearing Replacement

 - To remove the throw-out bearing, pry the retaining springs off with a screwdriver.
 Hold a rag over the springs to prevent them from flying off and becoming lost when tension is relieved.

 - Check the general condition of the bearing.
 Hand-turn it; it should not feel gritty or be difficult to turn.
 Make sure the plastic facing ring has not worn through.
-If necessary, replace the bearing.
+If in any doubt, replace the bearing.
+It makes sense to change it if you have the engine out and the bearing has some thousands of miles useage - it might save you an unexpected clutch failure.

 Note: Never wash the bearing in solvent since this will remove the factory-installed lubricant.